carpentries-incubator/pangenomics/_episodes/06-pangolin.md

                                                            	The number of organisms is plotted in the x axis and the number of gene families in the y axis." />
 </a>

+> ## Discussion: Partitions
+>   Why do are two partitions in the same bar?
+FIXME
+> > ## Solution
+> > Because in PPanGGOLiN partitions not only depend on the number of genomes a gene ir present in, but also the conservation of the neighborhood of the gene.
+> {: .solution}
+{: .challenge}

 <a href="../fig/01-06-03.png">
   <img src="../fig/01-06-03.png" width="956.5" height="453.5" alt="Tile plot displaying the gene families present within six strains of Streptococcus agalactiae, including the cloud gene families" />
 </a>